 Before changing any security workflows, engineering and security teams must first agree on standards and expectations for their shift-left initiatives.
 It’s important they decide what shift-left security looks like at their organization, creating a roadmap of iterative, long-term improvements.

 They can also perform a risk-based analysis to decide where to start implementing testing and tooling, balancing potential risk to the organization’s security and resources required to implement new workflows.
-Incident history and can provide a list of high-priority areas for improvement.
+Incident history and can provide a list of high-priority and high-impact areas for improvement.

 Understand the flow of work in your organization

 Next, teams need to understand the flow of work through the software delivery pipeline.
 The goal is to provide context to security teams about the tools and environments used by developers.
 They can then create a unified test strategy outlining the tests, tools, and data required for each new security requirement.

 They can also identify opportunities to improve existing workflows so they are more compatible with shift-left security.
 For example, teams can adopt trunk-based development to streamline automated security tests.

 When adding security guardrails, the goal is to make security a seamless part of daily work.
 Teams can introduce these changes into the development pipeline by:

 - De-emphasizing acceptance and system level testing, while refocusing on unit testing and integration testing.